 You may be asked by the support team to use Splashtop to permit screen sharing and remote control.
 To connect, you'll run a streamer program called SplashtopSOS.exe, which lets an authorized remotely view and control your desktop.

 To start the streamer, visit the Base Camp Trading support page at https://basecamptrading.com/support.
 You can also reach this page by clicking the Support menu choice, circled in red on the image, below.

-The easiest way to download the streamer is to use the link on our Base Camp Trading website’s support page, at https://basecamptrading.com/support.
-Once on this page, scroll down to find a large blue circle with a green and blue plus-sign icon, as pointed to by the red arrow in the following screen capture.
+Once on the support page, scroll down to find a large blue circle with a green and blue plus-sign icon, as pointed to by the red arrow in the following image:

-When you run the splashtop streamer, a window appears that provides a 9-digit number.
-Provide that number to the support person so they can remotely connect to your machine.
+When you run the Splashtop streamer, a window appears that will display a 9-digit number.
+Provide that number to the support person during your support call so they can remotely connect to your machine.
 Here’s how the support window will appear:

 SPECIAL EXTRA STEPS FOR MAC USERS!:

 Note that if you’re a Mac user, you must take a couple of extra steps to permit remote control.
 This can be done at the time of running the streamer, where clicking on the choices outlined in red that appear in a popup to allow remote control and screen recording (so the desktop can be viewed).
 It's important to check these settings again even if they've already been checked, as it can sometimes resolve some connection-related issues.
 You may need to click on the lock hasp to allow changes to this page.